MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 - As a system administrator, you must create and add a security group for Power BI service.
 Follow these steps to create and add a security group:

-   1. Create a security group in Azure Active Directory (Azure AD) and add **Dynamics 365 Analytics** as a member of the security group.
+   1. Create a security group in Azure Active Directory (Azure AD) and add **Dynamics 365 Analytics** or **Dynamics CCA Data Analytics** as a member of the security group.
 More information: [Create a basic group and add members using Azure Active Directory](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)

    1. As a Power BI administrator, enable the **Service Principal** in the **Developer settings** in the Power BI admin portal and the security group that you created in Azure AD.